 Cables Don’t Last as Long

-Not using a cable management system with a sit stand desk reduces the lifespan of a wire by stretching them or exposing them to heat.
+Not using a cable or wire management system with a sit stand desk reduces the lifespan of a wire by stretching them or exposing them to heat.

 The chance of entanglement increases with a standing desk.
 The occasional tug may not initially cause a problem, but one will arise and eventually require either wire replacement or repair.

-Cables Live Longer
+Wires Live Longer

 Assembling all the wires and cables near the equipment provides easy access.
-Grouping cables together offer easy identification making maintenance straightforward and easy.
+Grouping wires together offer easy identification making maintenance straightforward and easy.

 A Cleaner Look